 Mitigate AWS Security Risks with SentinelOne

-• A unique Offensive Security Engine™ with Verified Exploit Paths™ which safely simulates attacks on your cloud infrastructure to better identify truly exploitable alerts.
+Think like an attacker with the Offensive Security Engine™ to safely simulate attacks on cloud infrastructure to better identify truly exploitable alerts.

-• Enhanced visibility and accelerated threat hunting with integrations for Amazon Security Lake, AppFabric, Security Hub Guard Duty, and more.
+Enhance visibility and accelerate threat hunting with integrations for Amazon Security Lake, AppFabric, Security Hub and Guard Duty, and more.
+You can also boost your integrations’ resilience with Amazon Elastic Disaster Recovery and AWS Backup.

 AWS provides a robust and secure platform for cloud computing, but it’s essential to understand that security is a shared responsibility.
 While AWS secures the infrastructure, it’s up to organizations to secure their own data, applications, and configurations.
 This requires a proactive approach to identifying and mitigating risks.